-Rebecca Harper’s work has been heralded for its ability to illustrate liminal spaces: diaspora and memory and, in her latest body of work, journeys.
+Rebecca Harper’s work has been heralded for its ability to illustrate liminal spaces: diaspora and memory and, in her 2019 series Concrete Shadows, journeys.
 It is an imagery reflected in the process of its making: a sense of displacement embodied through Harper’s challenging of her work never to rest singularly during its creation.
 Starting by reconstructing and rearranging drawings made from life, events which Harper recalls from both memory and imagination are meticulously collaged back to life.
 Multiple colour studies created on the floor of her studio gradually tile together into seamless imagery and, eventually, are enlarged onto the studio wall.
 As such, each work has lived multiple and discrete lives before the final image is brought to bear on canvas.

 Harper describes the figures that emerge during this process as ‘actors’.
 Whilst they are fictional, they are intended to capture the viewer’s imagination – reminding them of the stories which surface behind casual snapshot photography, or the tiled squares of an Instagram feed.
 In this regard Harper’s paintings are heavily narrative, encouraging the viewer to ask what the elusive figures are doing, or to consider where they might be going.
 Similarly, the acrylic colours employed by Harper – warm, deep, improbable – render her landscapes an imagined space, and their wash application similarly appeals to both the ethereal and the dream-like.
 Nonetheless, each scene is jarringly familiar – a trait which no doubt stems from their grounding in reality, and Harper’s ongoing use of life drawing.